malramsay64/personal_site/content/post/quaternions_in_MD.md

 the two main properties we use to understand liquid behaviour are the translational motion and the rotational motion of the atoms or molecules.
 These motions reflect changes in the position and the orientation of the molecules.
-When calculating these quantities from a molecular dynamics (MD) simulation it makes sense to represent each molecule as;
+When calculating these motions in an MD simulation it makes sense to represent each molecule as;

 - the position of the Center of Mass (COM), and